randyrossi/bmc64/README.md

   * Easily wire real Commodore/Atari Joysticks and nav buttons via GPIO using jumpers (GPIO Config 1)
   * Can use a real Commodore Keyboard and Joysticks via PCB (GPIO Config 2)
   * Can use a Waveshare Game HAT (Pi2 or 3 Only) (GPIO Config 3)
-  * Also works with the Keyrah and TheC64 'Maxi'
+  * Also works with the Keyrah and TheC64 'Maxi' case

 # Limitations
   * USB gamepad support is limited.
 Not all gamepads will work (especially wireless).